 They invest their efforts in the Jordan Valley and mainly in the hydraulic energy, by building mills at the end of the wadis going down to the valley.
 Many agricultural practices, which had been damaged by the long wars of the Crusaders period, go through a rebirth.
 Other industries develop in Transjordan during the Mameluk period: horses, sheep and camels from the Kerak area are very popular in Egypt for the transport, the meat and the wool.

 Hydraulic mechanism of the Masna Es-Sukkar of Ghawr Safi

-The pilgrimage to Mecca can safely take up again and becomes the main economical income for Transjordan, roads are equipped with caravanserais and small fortified khans.
+The pilgrimage to Mecca can safely take up again and becomes the main economical income for Transjordan.
+Roads are equipped with caravanserais and small fortified khans.
 Pilgrimage itineraries have been several times modified over time, following circumstances, in particular under the Frankish occupation.
 Therefore, various centers take advantage of the traffic at various periods.
-Amman, which was repopulated after the Crusades, was not attractive place and was ignored by the travelers.
+Amman, which was repopulated after the Crusades, was not attractive place and was ignored by the travellers.
 Pilgrims used to stop rather in Zarqa, Lajjun, Kerak and Maan.
 Some of the desert castles were used as caravanserais, as for example Qasr Tuba.
 Another road was naturally following the axis of the Jordan Valley and Wadi Araba.
-Taxes were imposed on travelers.
+Taxes were imposed on travellers.
 At the Ayyubid and Mameluk periods, the entire roads network was properly maintained and was also used as a postal network.